If you like the work I do on this blog, please consider supporting it via my Patreon.

 * Precision of paint application, both in larger areas, and within areas for placement of sharp highlights and darklining as appropriate.

-* The success of execution of details like eyes, small sculpted details, or pure painted details like freehand.
+* The success of the execution of details like eyes, small sculpted details, or pure painted details like freehand.

 * Rendering of different surface textures – skin vs cloth vs leather vs metal vs wood vs dirt vs stone, etc. Is everything painted in a pretty similar way, or do these different textures stand out from one another in realistic and/or interesting ways?